 You can set an environment variable MPICH_MAX_THREAD_SAFETY to different values to increase the thread safety.

 Some applications may benefit from MPI using helper threads to progress the MPI state engine while OpenMP threads are computing.
 Using dedicated asynchronous progress threads requires the highest thread safety level, i.e., "multiple".
 Also, it is best if this is used in conjunction with core specialization (see aprun -r argument), which reserves a core for the progress thread.

 To enable MPI's asynchronous progress threads, one needs to set the following environment variables:

-For example, run the application requesting core-spec and reserving a core:
+For example, run the application requesting core specialization and reserving a core:

-Due to losing cores for the progress threads, one need to scale up the process count needed to run the job for a given number of cores/node reserved for corespec.
+Due to losing cores for the progress threads, one needs to scale up the process count needed to run the job for a given number of cores/node reserved for corespec.
 One can use "apcount" to help calculate the new width of the batch reservation.
 See the "apcount" man page.

 Additional Information / References